saqibbedar/Reactfolio/README.md

 ![Reactfolio Header Image](./public/header.jpg)

-# Reactfolio

-**Reactfolio** is a customizable portfolio template built with React, Vite, and TailwindCSS.
-This template allows you to easily create your own developer portfolio for free.
-It is designed to be flexible and easy to modify, with all the data stored in a single [`assets.js`](https://github.com/saqibbedar/Reactfolio/blob/main/src/assets/assets.js) file.

-# Quick Demo

-Check out the live demo of the portfolio [here](https://saqibbedar.github.io/Reactfolio/).

-# Prerequisite

-Before starting, ensure you have the following installed on your machine:

-1. **Git:** Download and install Git from [here](https://git-scm.com/downloads).

-   > **Note:** You do not need Node.js installed on your machine as the build and deployment process will be handled by GitHub Actions.

-# Getting started
+# Welcome Docker Users! 🚀

+**Reactfolio** now supports Docker from version 1.4.0!
+If you're interested in containerizing your portfolio and deploying it with ease, you're in the right place.
+We've created a new `docker-deploy` branch specifically for users who want to build and deploy their projects using Docker.
+This branch includes automated deployment via GitHub Actions, making it simpler than ever to showcase your work.

+# Installation & Setup 🛠️

 Follow these steps to create and deploy your portfolio:

-## Step 1: Fork and Clone the Repository
+## Step 1: Fork and Clone the Repository 📂

 To begin, you should fork this repository so you have your own copy of the project.